UniMath/agda-unimath/src/metric-spaces/isometries-metric-spaces.lagda.md

   where

   is-isometry-id-Metric-Space :
-    is-isometry-Metric-Space A A (id-Metric-Space A) is-isometry-id-Metric-Space d x y = id-iff
+    is-isometry-Metric-Space A A (id-map-Metric-Space A) is-isometry-id-Metric-Space d x y = id-iff

   id-isometry-Metric-Space : isometry-Metric-Space A A id-isometry-Metric-Space =
-    id-Metric-Space A , is-isometry-id-Metric-Space
+    id-map-Metric-Space A , is-isometry-id-Metric-Space
 ```

 ### Equality of isometries in metric spaces is equivalent to homotopies between their carrier maps